48th Parliament of Australia: Senate

+Demographics

+Women reached 50% representation across both chambers.
+Indigenous representation also increased, with Aboriginal and Torres Strait Islander people accounting for 4.0% of federal parliamentarians.
+According to a 2023 Parliamentary Library analysis, 3.5% of members identified as LGBTIQ+.

 Membership

 Senate

 40 of the 76 seats in the upper house were contested in the election in May 2025.
 The class of senators elected in 2025 are denoted with an asterisk (*).